footy-fc/d33m/README.md

-# deem rooms - Farcaster Channel Chat for The Beautiful Game
+# d33m rooms - Farcaster Channel Chat for The Beautiful Game

 Pop-up Farcaster Channels ak.a. d33m rooms.
 No replies, no reactions, no nothing.
 Just an IRC like chat widget that can create unique 6 character channels for the domain this repo is deployed on.